Skip to Content

 Thursday.
 December 4th.
 It’s day 181.

-In the last two days, Federal immigration agents almost broke their previous two-day record set on November 12th and 13th, when we documented over 50 raids where more than 50 people were taken.
-Yesterday and today, we documented just shy of 50 incidents, including raids, scoutings, and sightings.
+In the last two days, Federal immigration agents almost broke their previous two-day record, set on November 12th and 13th, when we documented over 50 raids, in which more than 50 people were taken.

-Yesterday, December 3rd, Border Patrol focused their attention on West Covina, Baldwin Park, and La Puente, detaining 2 U.S. Citizens in the process, one at the Fontana courthouse, who had just recently become a naturalized citizen and was appearing in court to clear up a misunderstanding with his social security.
+Yesterday, December 3, Border Patrol focused their attention on West Covina, Baldwin Park, and La Puente, detaining two U.S. Citizens in the process, one at the Fontana courthouse, who had just recently become a naturalized citizen and was appearing in court to clear up a misunderstanding with his social security.
 The other, a construction worker, was at work.
 He was later released in a neighborhood he was unfamiliar with.
 We’ll have that full story up soon on L.A.
 Taco.

-Meanwhile, ICE again was in Lynwood, Chinatown, Fillmore, and Simi Valley.
 Down in San Diego, there’s been an increase in activity as well, but many potential raids were thwarted by community members pressuring agents out of their neighborhoods.

 Today, the same strategy again, ICE raided through Chino, Montclair, Simi Valley, Pomona, and Ontario, while Border Patrol swarmed Hawthorne, Lawndale, Gardena, and Carson.
 Again, there was a significant presence in the San Diego area.

 Lastly, I recommend you watch the video by Sandra of the Orange County Rapid Response Network, noting that USCIS has been notifying ICE of individuals scheduled for interviews when they arrive, allowing ICE to exercise discretion when showing up.
-This applies to San Diego as well.
-We are unsure of the total number of these kidnappings that have occurred in private, but they include folks with green card hearings and asylum hearings.

 TODAY’S RAIDS